fcdoc/doc/en/flashduty/mixin/alert_integration/prometheus.md

 ---
 brief: >-
   Push the Prometheus alert event to Flashduty through AlertManager through webhook.
-When alert triggers, send Flashduty sends a trigger event.
-When the alert is restored, a recovery event is sent to Flashduty.
+When alert triggers, send Prometheus Alert Integration
 ---

-# Prometheus Alert Integration
+# Usage Restrictions

 Push the Prometheus alert events to Flashduty through AlertManager via webhook.
 When an alert is triggered, send a trigger event to Flashduty; when the alert is resolved, send a recovery event to Flashduty.